Hi! Thanks for visiting The 5 to 9 Nomad! I’m not too good at these “About” things so please bear with me.

 Who Am I?

-I’m Johanna, a 25 year old tree hugging, adventure loving, wander lusting, urbanite turned outdoor enthusiast, passionate about exploring and preserving the outdoors.
-I was born in Brooklyn, New York and lived in the city and upstate; Long Beach Island, New Jersey; and Estero and Daytona Beach, Florida so I didn’t spend my life hiking and camping or spending much time outdoors (or having any desire to) unless you count the days I spent at the beach or jumping on my trampoline.
-In fact, my first real hike was in October 2013 at Hamilton Pool Preserve in Dripping Springs, Texas right outside of Austin.
+I’m Johanna, a 26 year-old tree hugging, adventure loving, urbanite turned outdoor enthusiast, dog mom who’s passionate about animals, exploring, and preserving the outdoors.
+I was born in Brooklyn, New York and I’ve lived in NYC; upstate NY; Long Beach Island, New Jersey; Estero, Florida; Daytona Beach, Florida; and now, Houston, Texas.
+I didn’t spend my life hiking and camping or spending much time outdoors (or having any desire to) unless you count the days I spent at the beach or jumping on my trampoline.
+In fact, my first memorable hike was in October 2013 at Hamilton Pool Preserve in Dripping Springs, Texas right outside of Austin.
 I still remember that weekend like it was yesterday because it literally changed my life.

 The universe brought me to Texas to pursue what I thought was my life’s greatest passion – working in the space industry.
-I didn’t expect, or believe it possible, to find another passion, one that I think I love even more than space.
-Cliché as it sounds, that weekend I visited Austin changed me.
-I had no idea I would love hiking and exploring so much so that it would become one of those things that I work all day waiting for 5PM so I can take a hike or camp or get on my kayak and navigate the lakes and bayous throughout Houston.
-All I’m ever thinking about is the next park I’ll visit, mountain I’ll climb, forest I’ll traverse, or beach I’ll explore.
+I didn’t expect, or believe it possible, to love anything more than space.
+But cliché as it sounds, that weekend I visited Austin changed me.
+I had no idea I would love hiking and exploring so much so that it would become one of those things that I work all day waiting for 5PM so I can take a hike or camp or get on my kayak and navigate the lakes, creeks, and bayous throughout Houston.
+All I’m ever thinking about is the next park I’ll explore, mountain I’ll climb, or beach I’ll visit – and how I can bring my pupperonis along too.

-In my 25 years of life my soul has never felt so at peace as when I’m outdoors enjoying the land God created for us.
+In my 26 years of life I’ve never been so at peace as when I’m outdoors enjoying the land God created for us.

 So Why the 5 to 9 Nomad?

 As much as I love the outdoors and the joy it brings me, I also love my job.
-I’m a Safety and Human Factors Specialist at NASA Johnson Space Center, a job I’ve dreamed of having since I was 13 years old.
-I work 9 to 5 five days a week, overseeing all kinds of testing at JSC and helping to keep our Astronauts safe.
-At the moment it’s not the kind of job I’m willing to give up to spend my life (or even a few years) as a nomad.
-But who knows, that could change.
-But for now I’ll use the 44 paid days off and 26 three day weekends I get each year to travel and explore the great outdoors – which is how I came up with the 5 to 9 Nomad.
+I’m a Test Safety Engineer at NASA Johnson Space Center – the job I’ve dreamed of since I was 13 years old.
+I work 9 to 5, five days a week, overseeing all kinds of testing at JSC and helping to keep our astronauts safe.
+At the moment it’s not the kind of job I’m willing to give up to spend my life (or even a few years) as a full-time nomad.
+Who knows?
+That could change.
+But for now I’ll use the 44 paid days off plus the 26 three day weekends I get each year to travel and explore the great outdoors – which is how I came up with the 5 to 9 Nomad.

 So that’s what I do.